yan/hhhhoard/README.md

 1. Before anything, update the Hhhhoard/Creds.hs file with your own credentials.
 You should probably create a new 2-factor password for this in your Google account preferences.
 2. Run inside the project dir: mkdir imgs
 3. Compile the sources:
-    ghc -Wall Hhhhoard.hs -o hhh
+    cabal configure
+    cabal build
 4. Run:
-    ./hhh
+    ./dist/build/hhhhoard/hhhhoard
 and hhhhoard will download all the images into the 'imgs/' directory in $PWD.

-All images that it couldn't find the original source image for will remain marked as 'unread' and you should download them manually.
+All images for which the original source was not found will remain marked as 'unread' and you should get them manually.

-Until I get a cabal file committed, this likely won't successfully build from the get go.
-If you'd like, try building and install the likely missing packages one by one.

 ## TODO
 1. Prepare a correct Cabal description + dependencies